MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Actions/New-MgBetaUserEventAttachmentUploadSession.md

 The following are the steps to attach a file to an Outlook item using an upload session: See attach large files to Outlook messages or events for an example.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [New-MgUserEventAttachmentUploadSession](/powershell/module/Microsoft.Graph.Users.Actions/New-MgUserEventAttachmentUploadSession?view=graph-powershell-1.0)

 ## SYNTAX

 ### CreateExpanded (Default)